Flaurenss/FlutterDemo/README.md

 # test_project

 A new Flutter project.
-Use of basic stateless and stateful Widgets
+Use of basic stateless and stateful Widgets.

 ## Getting Started